AvivNavon/DWSNets/README.md

     <img src=misc/sym.png  height="400">
 </p>

-Our implementation follows the block structure as describe in the paper.
+Our implementation follows the block structure as described in the paper.

 ![](misc/blocks.png)